Dieser Post ist auch verfügbar auf: German

 Airlines are working closer and closer together (Code share flights).
 Therefore more and more consumers are asking them self the question: What is the baggage allowance on my ticket.

 IATA (International Air Transport Association) has published which airline’s rules is preceding when two or more airlines interline on one ticket.
 These rules can be found in resolution 302, and in short is named Most Significant Carrier (MSC) principle.
-The specific rules can be found on the internet (Page 4, bottom of first slide).
-As these rules can be a bot complex you can find examples on the below sorted in tabs.
+The specific rules canbe a bit complex.
+So you can find examples on the below sorted in tabs.

 The basic rules: